 FUNCTION FOR LPN (2T, 3S) 3 credits

-PREREQUISITE: Admission to program or

-Permission of Instructor

 This course is designed to enable the student to acquire knowledge of normal structure and function of body systems.
 Content focuses on the interrelations among the organ systems and the relationship of each organ system to homeostasis.
 Upon completion of this course, the student will demonstrate basic knowledge of body systems and their relationships.